Xilinx/meta-xilinx-tools/README.md

 URI: git://git.openembedded.org/meta-xilinx-bsp

-Providing path to HDF
+Providing path to XSA
 =====================

-meta-xilinx-tools recipes depends on HDF to be provided.
+meta-xilinx-tools recipes depends on XSA to be provided.
+In 2019.2 release, all design file used will be renamed from hdf to xsa.
+But the variables and references to hdf will remain and renamed in the future release

 HDF_BASE can be set to git:// or file://